docutils/docutils/docutils/README.txt

    the complete path, such as /usr/local/bin/python.
 You may need root permissions to complete this step.

    You can also just run install.py; it does the same thing.

 Windows
 -------

+Just double-click ``install.py``.
+If this doesn't work, try the
+following:

-1. Open a DOS box (Command Shell, MSDOS Prompt, or whatever they're calling it these days).
+1. Open a DOS Box (Command Shell, MS-DOS Prompt, or whatever they're calling it these days).

 2. Go to the directory created by expanding the archive::